alvinometric/gatsby-remark-remove-comments/README.md

   };
 ```

+## Usage with MDX

+If you're using [Gatsby with MDX](https://www.gatsbyjs.com/plugins/gatsby-plugin-mdx/), you don't need this plugin.
+You can use [`remark-remove-comments`](https://github.com/alvinometric/remark-remove-comments) and pass it directly as an option in the [`remarkPlugins`](https://www.gatsbyjs.com/plugins/gatsby-plugin-mdx/#remark-plugins) array.

 ## Use

 By default, in Remark, HTML comments in Markdown will appear in the output, this plugin removes them.